-The potential importance of germline and somatic tumor testing, covered in guideline statements 13 and 26, largely surrounds their promise for predicting response to PARP inhibitors such as olaparib, rucaparib, niraparib, veliparib, and talozaparib.
-Because PARP inhibitors target the DNA replication machinery, tumors with deficiencies in homologous recombination repair (e.g., because of BRCA1, BRCA2 mutations) are uniquely sensitive to PARP inhibition, a phenomenon termed synthetic lethality.
-In the TOPARP-A trial, heavily-treated mCRPC patients treated with olaparib were much more likely to respond in the setting of a DDR alteration.39 The response rate was 88% in biomarker positive patients and 6% in biomarker negative patients.
-From a biomarker standpoint, it is important to note that circulating cell-free DNA may be a future alternative approach for identifying these DDR alterations, and subsequent reversion mutations could be identified after disease progression.
-166 In the TOPARP-B study, which assessed 92 patients with DDR aberrations treated with olaparib, 44 patients (48%) demonstrated a confirmed response by imaging, PSA, or CTC criteria.
-167 Results of multiple prospective RCTs assessing PARP inhibitors in mCRPC patients with DDR alterations are pending.
+The potential importance of germline and somatic tumor testing, covered in guideline statements 13 and 28, largely surrounds their promise for predicting responses to PARP inhibitors such as olaparib, rucaparib, niraparib, veliparib, and talozaparib.
+Because PARP inhibitors, such as FDA approved agents olaparib and rucaparib, target the DNA replication machinery, tumors with deficiencies in homologous recombination repair (e.g., BRCA1 or BRCA2 mutations) are uniquely sensitive to PARP inhibition, a phenomenon termed synthetic lethality.
+In the TOPARP-A trial, heavily-treated mCRPC patients treated with olaparib were much more likely to respond in the setting of a DDR alteration.40 The response rate was 88% in biomarker positive patients and 6% in biomarker negative patients.
+Circulating cell-free DNA may be a future alternative approach for identifying these DDR alterations, and subsequent reversion mutations could be identified after disease progression.171 In the TOPARP-B study, which assessed 92 patients with DDR aberrations treated with olaparib, 44 patients (48%) demonstrated a confirmed response by imaging, PSA, or CTC criteria.172 Results of multiple prospective RCTs assessing PARP inhibitors in mCRPC patients with DDR alterations are pending.

 In addition to PARP inhibitors, immunotherapies have also emerged as a key therapeutic modality in a large number of solid tumors.
-Aside from sipuleucil-T, these treatments have generally shown less efficacy in prostate cancer compared to other advanced malignancies, in part related to the relatively low tumor mutational burden of most prostate cancers.
-168 However, as described in guideline statement 34, there is likely to be a subset of prostate cancer patients who are uniquely sensitive to immunotherapy- particularly those patients who have tumors that have a high mutational burden (MSI-high).
-169 Ongoing trials continue to explore whether immune checkpoint inhibitors, vaccine-based therapies, or oncolytic viruses may have broader utility in men with advanced prostate cancer.
+Aside from sipuleucel-T, these treatments have generally shown less efficacy in cancer advanced prostate compared to other malignancies, in part related to the relatively low tumor mutational burden of most prostate cancers.173 However, as described in guideline statement 36, there is likely to be a subset of prostate cancer patients who are uniquely sensitive to immunotherapy-particularly those patients who have tumors that have a high mutational burden (MSI-H).138 Ongoing trials continue to explore whether immune checkpoint inhibitors, vaccine-based therapies, or oncolytic viruses may have broader utility in men with advanced prostate cancer.